- Easy and safe to use

 The number of staff needed for each restraint was also reduced in many cases.
 In the case of one 21-year-old male who displayed high levels of aggression towards staff and other patients, the number of staff involved in his restraint was reduced from four to two with the use of the Safety Pod.
 The need to restrain him in the supine position, on his back on the floor, was also eliminated, as he could be supported safely on the Safety Pod where de-escalation of the situation arising could take place.

-For another 20-year-old male with a history of self harm, supine restraint involving five staff was also eliminated and two staff could support the patient on the Safety Pod instead – which he chose to use himself, proactively.
-On occasion, a third member of staff was required to use the leg guard with the patient in the Safety Pod.
+For another 20-year-old male with a history of self harm, regular supine restraint involving five staff was also eliminated and now, just two staff can support the patient on the Safety Pod – which the patient chooses to use himself as part of an advanced directive/request.
+On occasion, a third member of staff is required to use the XL Cushion to support legs.

 Staff feedback showed 100% agreed the Safety Pod was easy and safe to use compared to only 9% saying supine restraint was easy and safe to execute.